femincan/tap-tap/README.md

 ## General Info

-The app has Nine buttons representing different drum sounds.
-The user can use keyboard for playing sounds (regardless of caps lock status)
+The app has nine buttons representing different drum sounds.
+Keyboard can be used for playing sounds (regardless of caps lock status).

 ## Technologies